afroactuarynunya/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Script to create a file ending by a new line
+Script to write into file the result of a command